manishdashsharma/telegram-campaign-forwarder-bot/README.md

-Here's an updated version of the README that incorporates the new process where the bot will first run a script to join the groups and retrieve their IDs:

----

 # Telegram Campaign Forwarder Bot

 This is a Telegram bot that automates the process of forwarding advertising campaigns or messages to multiple Telegram groups at regular intervals.
 The bot allows users to create, update, start, stop, and manage campaigns via simple commands.